gngdb/variational-dropout/README.md

 ![figure1b]

-These graphs are produced in the notebook called "Opening Results" and the results are by running the scripts in the `experiments` directory.
+These graphs are produced in the notebook called [Opening Results][opening] and the results are by running the scripts in the `experiments` directory.

 The following are the results reproduced for Table 1 in the paper.
 The ordering of the variances is approximately correct, but the variances